We have saved a total of for our clients since 2015

 The penalties for breaching the Data Protection Legislation are the same as for breach of the Cookies Rules.
 So worth taking action to avoid.

-ACTIONABLE TIP: Add a Privacy Policy to your website
+ACTIONABLE TIP: Add a clear, properly drafted privacy policy to your website.

 A well-drafted privacy policy will cover all of your data protection legislation obligations.
 It will also keep you on the right side of the law!
 There are many high-quality privacy policy generators and templates available on the internet.

-Our website privacy policy template has been drafted by Stephen a solicitor with over twenty years of experience in website law.
+Our website privacy policy template has been drafted by me, Stephen a solicitor with over twenty years of experience advising on website legal compliance.

 Website Mailing Lists & Legal Requirements